All Flash NVMe Storage

-OK, I think it’s fair to say we don’t need an Apache attack helicopter with all sorts of cutting edge, super dangerous weaponry to get an edge over our competition.
+OK, I think it’s fair to say we don’t need an Apache attack helicopter with all sorts of cutting edge, super dangerous weaponry to get an edge over our competition All Flash NVMe Storage delivers currently the fastest performance available.

 Nonetheless, deploying the best of the best in terms of I.T. equipment is essential for businesses to remain competitive.
 The compounded affects of improper, inadequate infrastructures really has measurable negative consequences.

-Any business or organisation today considering a datacentre upgrade should seriously be looking at the potential that all flash NVMe storage arrays provide over all other types of storage.
-Traditional SAS, SATA and Fibre Channel connected storage all require an HBA card or controller that sits between the storage and CPU, this is where all flash NVMe storage differs.
+Any business or organization today considering a data centre upgrade should seriously be looking at the potential that all flash NVMe storage arrays provide over all other types of storage.
+Traditional SAS, SATA and Fibre Channel connected storage all require an HBA card or controller that sits between the storage and CPU, this is where NVMe storage differs.
 NVMe flash directly addresses the CPU negating the need of an HBA card.

 All flash NVMe storage performance